Eye-muscle surgery is often performed on children with strabismus (crossed or misaligned eyes) and other visual conditions.

 The treatment of pediatric cataracts has advanced tremendously in recent years.
 Thomas Eye Group uses the latest technology at all of our locations including Sandy Springs and Atlanta during your child's pediatric cataract surgery.

 Small pediatric cataracts that do not significantly reduce the vision may only require careful observation to ensure that the eye continues to develop well.
-Occasionally, glasses, contact lenses or an eye patch is used to aid the affected eye's development.
+Occasionally, glasses, contact lenses or eye patches are used to aid the affected eye's development.